 - ON enables the gating for the specified measurement. - OFF disables the gating for the specified measurement. - NR1 set to 0 disables the gating for the specified measurement; any other value enables the gating for the specified measurement.

-MEASUREMENT: MEAS2: GATING: STATE ON enables the gating for Measurement 2 for Measurement 1.
+MEASUREMENT: MEAS2: GATING: STATE ON enables the gating for Measurement 2.

 MEASUREMENT: MEAS1: GATING: STATE? might return